- JWST Cycle 1 Proposal Opportunities

 Ground-based instruments have apertures that are either slit masks or use fibers arranged into patterns on the sources in the field.
-At Keck, the MOSFIRE instrument uses a precisely positionable slit mask that can be configured shortly before observations begin.
-Fiber-fed spectrographs have fibers that can be configured on source positions automatically at the telescope.
-The NIRSpec MSA on JWST uses a planning tool to create MSA configurations which are the equivalent of these slit masks.
+For example, at Keck, the MOSFIRE instrument uses a precisely positionable slit mask that can be configured shortly before observations begin.
+Fiber-fed spectrographs have fibers that can be configured on source positions manually or automatically at the telescope.
+Alternatively, the NIRSpec MSA on JWST uses a planning tool to create MSA configurations which are the equivalent of these slit masks.

 Below are discussed the differences between ground and space-based MOS spectroscopy related to aperture considerations and angular resolution.